-Minorities in Aquaculture (MIA) Internship Program
+Minorities in Aquaculture Shellfish Aquaculture Internship Program

 About the Internship

 Minorities in Aquaculture (MIA), in partnership with the S.C.
 Sea Grant Consortium (SCSGC) has established the Shellfish Aquaculture Internship program to provide a hands-on career development opportunity for a woman of color enrolled in an accredited two- or four-year college or university in South Carolina (undergraduate, graduate, post-graduate).
-Students who are women of color with an interest in aquaculture; marine, biological, or ecological sciences; environmental sciences; sustainability; and/or business entrepreneurship are encouraged to apply.
+Students of color with an interest in aquaculture; marine, biological, or ecological sciences; environmental sciences; sustainability; and/or business entrepreneurship are encouraged to apply.

 Minorities in Aquaculture has a mission to create a more diverse and inclusive aquaculture industry by bridging the gap between minority women and sustainable seafood careers.
-This internship is being offered to broaden career focus for students who are women of color with environmental and entrepreneurial interests by providing an immersive training experience in aquaculture.
+This internship is being offered to broaden career focus for minority students with environmental and entrepreneurial interests by providing an immersive training experience in aquaculture.
 The internship will highlight the potential to become part of the aquaculture community as well as teach the environmental benefits that result from local sustainable aquaculture.
 The intern will work alongside aquaculturists at a host shellfish farm in South Carolina to learn regular farm operations and maintenance, and will have the opportunity to engage with aquaculturists, the MIA team, and SCSGC specialists as mentors.

 For residents of coastal South Carolina, seafood represents sociocultural ties to the past, a connection to the saltmarsh and ocean environments, and its economic value has supported numerous generations.
 While fishing and wild harvest of seafood continues today, culturing bivalve shellfish has gained popularity over the past decade.
 Advancements in gear technology have enabled harvest of product year round, allowing shellfish aquaculture to become a viable career option.
 In addition, the demand for locally grown sustainable seafood is high.
 If produced, the single oyster product can be sold at a premium.
 Aside from economic incentive, shellfish aquaculture is ranked as one of the lowest impact forms of protein production and actually benefits the environment by providing the same services that natural oyster populations yield (e.g., filtration of the water, habitat).
 By bridging the gap between minority women and careers in sustainable aquaculture, Minorities in Aquaculture allows underrepresented and often under resourced groups to capitalize on a local and viable career in the increasingly prevalent field of aquaculture.